• Film Bridge

 Heart of Steel, The River, Amerika, Geronimo, The Jesse Owens Story,

-Lakota Woman, and Thunderheart.
+The Gun in Betty Lou's Handbag, Lakota Woman, and Thunderheart.

 In 1988, Jody began location scouting and management in Los Angeles.